riceissa/issarice.com/wiki/amazon-mechanical-turk.md

     and begin reading about it a lot.
 -   2017-02-01: around noon, I purchase $20 worth of prepaid HITs.
 -   2017-03-01: I finally cancel my Mechanical Turk batch.
+    By this point, I have 11 approved tasks, but end up using none of it.